ibnerd007/Poker-Stats/README.md

 When viewing statistics from the current session in Excel, be sure to look at the date shown in the upper right corner.
 The Excel sheets will not be touched by the program if no hands of that type were played on the session, so it may show old data from a different date.

-*NOTE: The players of which you want to keep track for average stats, stats over time, and bankrolls must be hard-coded into the program.
+*Note: The players of which you want to keep track for average stats, stats over time, and bankrolls must be hard-coded into the program.
-You just need their 10-digit ID and nickname.
+You just need their 10-digit ID and nickname.*